Alumni Communities Supporting Students

 Our alumni communities are spread across the nation and world, and our alumni serve as the biggest advocates for Michigan State University.
 Our unit is pleased to serve as a resource for how alumni communities can work to support students and their education at Michigan State University.

 You can make the dream of coming to Michigan State University possible for a future Spartan from your region!
-The University Scholarships & Fellowships Advancement Office works with MSU alumni communities around the country and the world to create scholarships for students with a permanent residential address in their designated geographic territory.
+The Office of Philanthropy for Undergraduate Education works with MSU alumni communities around the country and the world to create scholarships for students with a permanent residential address in their designated geographic territory.
 In the case of interest-based alumni communities, scholarships can be created for students who share those interests.

 If you are interested in supporting an existing alumni community sponsored award, or if you represent a community wishing to create a new scholarship, please contact Jennifer Bertram, Senior Director of Development, at (517) 432-7345.
 Also be sure to look at the Scholarship Fundraising Toolkit eBook in our Resources section.